msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 **The device group**
 > "A device group is a collection of devices with the same features, allowing users to manage and control a large number of devices as a whole.
 For example, turn devices on or off, and create scheduled tasks."

-- A group is, in OOP terms, a 'derived device': a collection of devices of the same type.
-This is the unique derivation feature in the Tuya cloud.
+- All devices in a group must belong to the same space
-- A group inherits DPs (and not 'code') from devices to define the group's properties.
+- A group inherits only some instructions (but not the  _status_) DPs (and not _code_) from devices to define the group's properties.
-- All devices in a group must belong to the same space.
+- A group is, in OOP terms, like to a 'derived device': a collection of devices of the same type.
+- Like a device, a grop is show in the main page, the users can send some commands, and offerts basic time scheduling.
+- But a  'group' IS NOT functionally equivalent to a device: a group cannot be used in _smart scenes_ neither in condition nor in actions.
+Advanced time functions like countdown or random are not handled.
 - Limits: 50  groups per space, 100 devices per group.

 > **TuyaDAEMON** offers users a complete [OO recursive paradigm](https://github.com/msillano/tuyaDAEMON/wiki/20.-ver.-2.0--milestones#oo-devices) for devices, with all patterns: _composition, aggregation, use_ and instruction _inheritance, override_.
+Any derived device IS a device.

 ---
 ### node-red Tuya OpenAPI V2.0